 Instead of simply photographing what was plainly in front of me, I became hungry for the roots of love -- it wasn't my daughter taking a bath that I loved, it was how the bubbles make her hair so curly and how strong yet comforting my husband's hand looks as he washes them from her head.

-Almost immediately, (and I'm really being open about how sentimental I am at heart, here) tears came to my eye.
-It may seem pretty unremarkable to the outside eyes, but as soon as I saw it in the back of my camera, I told him, "I can't wait to show her this someday."
+As soon as I saw it flash to the back of my camera, I told him, "I can't wait to show her this someday."

 Ever since then, I've been on a mission.
-A mission to educate myself, develop my skills in this genre, then share that love with you so we can work together to make real the new perfect.
+A mission to educate myself, develop my skills in this genre, then share that love with my clients so we can work together to make real the new perfect.

-Don't get me wrong, I'm still in love with lifestyle shooting and will continue capturing honest expression and beautifully styled, natural-light sessions --
+Don't get me wrong, I'm still in love with lifestyle shooting and will continue capturing honest expression and beautifully candid, natural-light sessions --

---but over the next few weeks, I'll begin to share more about this alternate option of documentary style sessions as well and why it could be the next perfect thing for you.
+--but I'll also begin to share more about this alternate option of documentary style sessions as well and why it could be the next perfect thing for you.